sirMackk/screenfilm/README.md

 Simple script to record screenshots of your work and stitch them together into an mp4 file for each day.

-Inspired by this post by danluu: https://danluu.com/p95-skill/ who picked it from https://malisper.me/how-to-improve-your-productivity-as-a-working-programmer/
+Inspired by this post by danluu: https://danluu.com/p95-skill/ who picked it from https://malisper.me/how-to-improve-your-productivity-as-a-working-programmer

+External dependencies:
+- scrot - for making screenshots
+- ffmpeg - for stitching them together into mp4 videos

 Add a variation of this to your crontab to start automatically: